 - Season dates: Sept.
-17, 2022-March 1, 2023

-- Areas open: Daggett, Duchesne, Summit and Uintah counties

-- Bag limit: No limit

-- Notes: Marten may be taken only

-National wildlife refuges, Native American trust lands and waterfowl management areas may have special regulations.
+14, 2024-March 1, 2025 - Areas open: Daggett, Duchesne, Summit and Uintah counties - Bag limit: No limit - Notes: Marten may be taken only with an elevated, covered set in which the maximum trap size shall not exceed 11⁄2 foothold or 160 Conibear. - National wildlife refuges, Native American trust lands and waterfowl management areas may have special regulations.